TerjeNorderhaug/RetinaSDK.js/README.md

 #### Callbacks

-The above examples show basic use of the lite client without callback functions to process the responses.
+The above examples show basic use of the LiteClient without callback functions to process the responses.
 But since each call to the LiteClient results in an HTTP request being made to the Cortical.io API, it is highly recommended to pass a callback function as part of each method call to handle the resulting response.
 While the callback parameter is technically optional, if it is missing, the HTTP requests made will block code execution until